About the Political Science Program

 Dedicated to your success

 Led by a group of committed and experienced faculty members, TROY’s political science department helps prepare students for fulfilling careers in the field they enjoy.
-Whether you’re dreaming of a future in law or within the fields of American and world politics, public administration or international relations—just to name a few—these respected faculty members will not only bring expertise to their classrooms, they’re also available to help you build your resume to be more competitive when you graduate.
+Whether you’re dreaming of a future in law, American and world politics, public administration or international relations, these respected faculty members will not only bring expertise to their classrooms, they will also help you build your resume to be more competitive when you graduate.

 What to expect